 Get the cheapest bills

-Here's the lowdown on how suppliers have hiked prices most recently - Ofgem figures show typical bills have risen 26% (£275) during the past five years.
+Here's the lowdown on how suppliers have hiked and subsequently trimmed prices during winter.
+Ofgem figures show typical bills have risen 26% (£275) during the past five years.

 Latest price changes